 Why should health and social care workers get the seasonal flu vaccine?

-Each year the flu vaccine protects against the most commonly circulating strains of flu.
-Vaccinating health and social care workers aims to reduce the spread of flu among staff, their families, and to their patients and other service users.
+Each year the flu vaccine protects against the most common strains of flu.
+Vaccinating health and social care workers aims to reduce the spread of flu in health and social care settings.